Augmented Reality Development: Guide for Business Owners and Managers

 Adding life to static objects is one of the killer features of AR apps.
 The graphic design process entails:

-• Figuring out how information will be presented
+• Figuring out how information will be presented and estimating the UI/UX design phase

 • Designing a wireframe of the app